-deadCenter Film Festival is Oklahoma's largest film festival and one of the "Top 20 Coolest Film Festivals in the World" and "Top 50 Festivals Worth the Entry Fee" according to MovieMaker Magazine.
-And what's up with the name you ask? "deadCenter" refers to the geographic location of the festival – in OKC – the "dead center" of the United States.
+Celebrating 20 years in 2020, the deadCenter Film Festival is Oklahoma's largest film festival and one of the "Top 20 Coolest Film Festivals in the World" and "Top 50 Festivals Worth the Entry Fee" according to MovieMaker Magazine.
+What's up with the name, you ask? "deadCenter" refers to the geographic location of the festival – in OKC – the "dead center" of the United States.

 Its mission is to promote, encourage and celebrate the independent film arts. deadCenter accomplishes this mission with a renowned festival each June, a year round education program and screenings throughout the year in partnerships with museums and various arts organizations.

-And, because the festival is run by working filmmakers, deadCenter is designed to cater to the needs and wants of all types of filmmakers, from first time student short directors to established veterans like Spike Jonze, who opened our festival in 2010, or Nick Cassavetes, who served as judge for our 2011 festival.
+And, because the festival is run by working filmmakers, deadCenter is designed to cater to the needs and wants of all types of filmmakers, from first time student short directors to established veterans like Spike Jonze, who opened the festival in 2010, or Nick Cassavetes, who served as judge for the 2011 festival.